rafaqz/citation.vim/README.md

-unite-bibtex
+citation.vim
 ============

-a BibTeX source for unite.vim
+A citation source for unite.vim

+Imports zotero databases (with better_bibtex citation keys if available) or exported bibtex files.

-Use your markdown documents as complete document manager - open referenced pdfs and urls directly from your citations or from a citation list.
+Use your markdown documents as a document manager - open referenced pdfs and urls directly from your citations or from a citation list.
 Browse all citation details, notes and abstracts within vim.
 Yank, insert or preview just about any of them.

-Best used with zotero automatically downloading pdfs, and automatically exporting with zotero_better_bibtex.
-Standard zotero bibtex will probably break everything...
+Best used with zotero automatically downloading pdfs.
+Automatically export bibtex files with zotero_better_bibtex exports or just use the zotero database directly.

 ### Sources